How To Have A Virtual Wedding: The Ultimate Guide For 2023

 If you’re planning a virtual wedding that is partially in-person, you will also need to consider your venue, catering, and of course the photographer to capture your special day.
 With the in-person aspect of your ceremony scaled back, you can get creative with where you may want your wedding to be streamed.
 At home, outdoors, or at a restaurant are all great options.

 Other fun virtual wedding ideas to consider would be music and entertainment.
 Having a band or DJ at your virtual wedding is something that can easily be accomplished in the digital space.
-The perks to a virtual wedding make it so you can hire your desired entertainment from wherever you please as they can perform for you remotely if needed.
+The perks of a virtual wedding make it so you can hire your desired entertainment from wherever you please as they can perform for you remotely if needed.

 Setting A Budget